 “We were delighted to honor and recognize Yolanda Smith from Richmond Avenue School with our 2019 National Educator Award.
 Over the years she has gone above and beyond to connect her Buddy Bison students with the numerous benefits of the great outdoors.
 These students will be the future stewards of our parks,” stated the Park Trust Executive Director Grace Lee.

 “Participating in this program is truly a highlight for our HERO volunteers,” said Lesette Nikki Jackson.
 “The opportunity to create a new memorable experience for children is its own reward.
 Yolanda has made environmental education a priority for the students and staff of Richmond Avenue School, creating a positive ripple effect in the community.
 She has literally opened doors for city kids to go outside and experience all that nature has to offer.
 Watching the transformation when the students realize playing is an engaging experience and not just an app on a screen is an inspiration.
 We are excited to see what the future holds for these students and this great program.

 ABOUT NATIONAL PARK TRUST

-National Park Trust (NPT) is a non-profit dedicated to preserving parks today and creating park stewards for tomorrow.
-NPT is the only land trust with a comprehensive mission of protecting national parks through land acquisition and creating a pipeline of future park stewards by getting kids to parks.
-Since 1983, NPT has completed 70 land projects in 31 states, 1 US Territory, and Washington, DC.
-This school year, NPT will provide an estimated 20,000 under-served kids with park trips through their nationally recognized Buddy Bison Programs and Kids to Parks Day National School Contest, both of which support Title I schools.
+National Park Trust is a non-profit dedicated to preserving parks today and creating park stewards for tomorrow.
+The Park Trust is the only land trust with a comprehensive mission of protecting national parks through land acquisition and creating a pipeline of future park stewards by getting kids to parks.
+Since 1983, the park trust has completed 70 land projects in 31 states, 1 US Territory, and Washington, DC.
+This school year, the Park Trust will provide an estimated 20,000 under-served kids with park trips through their nationally recognized Buddy Bison Programs and Kids to Parks Day National School Contest, both of which support Title I schools.